veganaize/closure-compiler/Graal-native-image-notes.md

 Graal `native-image` builds have dramatically faster startup time.
 However, for pinned JVMs (nail gun, etc) or long running binaries (roughly ~5 minutes or greater, depending on available resources), the JVM's dynamic tuning will eventually out-perform the native-image builds.

+Currently, June 2018, `native-image` is not available on all platforms (being limited to linux and MacOS) and can not be cross compiled, limiting where it can be used.

-(June 18, 2018: build native-image from head as the release has a bug to causes the build to timeout)
+As of June 18, 2018: build native-image from head as the release has a bug to causes the build to timeout)

 ```
 native-image --static --no-server \